Nearest Neighbor Classification (NN) in eCognition

 Object-based nearest neighbor classification (NN classification) is a super-powered supervised classification technique.

 The reason is that you have the advantage of using intelligent image objects with multiresolution segmentation in combination with supervised classification.

 What is multiresolution segmentation?

 Multiresolution segmentation (MRS) does the digitizing for you.
 Humans naturally aggregate spatial information into groups.
 Similarly, it finds logical objects in your image and vectorizes the image.
 For example, MRS produces thin and long objects for roads.
-For buildings, it creates square objects of varying scale.
+For buildings, it creates square objects of varying scales.

 Kind of like this…